*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 - If the User accepts this agreement and pays the relevant fees, then the Provider gives to the User the right to use Bright software products in the way described in this agreement, and in accordance with any service announcements, administrative messages, sales support literature, and other information from the Provider.
 The User must not use Bright software products in any other way.

 - The User shall only use Bright software products for internal business management Health and Safety and HR purposes, and shall input its own employee data information in order to assist it in managing that information.
-It is also authorised to allow its own employees to input their own information.
+It is also authorised to allow its own employees, or Delegated Users, to input their own information.

 - Bright software products enables the User to submit content which is then stored in a document library.
 Such content will, generally, comprise employee data information, and will include such matters as their forename, surname, start date and job title.
 The User retains ownership of any intellectual property rights that it holds in that content.
 However, access to this information is dependent upon the User complying with these terms and conditions, and ensuring that the applicable fee has been paid in full.
 The Provider will use all reasonable endeavours to implement technical and appropriate security measures to protect the information from loss or damage.